AndrewP987/facebook-clone/README.md

 FrontEnd:

-Each componenet is made to fit the original Facebook website.
+Each component is made to fit the original Facebook website.
 Everything in the page is made responsive for all types of screens as well as having certain animations/traits such as hover, click, and other Tailwind items.

 Screenshots of the app are attached.